 - Junction temperature measurement

-- Analyze bare and packaged devices
+- Bare and packaged device analysis

 - Front and backside analysis

-- Detect die attach problems
+- Detection of die attach problems

 - Thermal resistance evaluation